 Translation of a survey article originally published in AL-IN magazine vol. 54, December 2019.

-This is Part 2 (of 2) of the survey’s findings.
+Part 1 (of 2) of the survey’s findings appears below.

 How prevalent is multi-asset investment among Japanese corporate pensions?